danspeech/danspeech/README.md

 pip install . -r requirements.txt
 ```

-If you require beam CTC decoding, then you additional need to
+If you require beam CTC decoding, then you additionally need to
 install [ctcdecode](https://github.com/parlance/ctcdecode).

 # Usage